Chart Query¶

 Transformation Functions¶

-Also known as outer functions, UI mode supports the following functions:
+Also known as outer functions, the UI mode supports the selection of functions as shown below:

 Transformation Function (Outer Function) |